 Discover how to share your documents using and administering CollabSpaces.

-Note: CollabSpaces are compatible with ndOffice 2.6, not earlier versions of ndOffice. ndOffice 2.6 will be released soon.
-You can perform all actions with documents in CollabSpaces using NetDocuments for Web.
+Note: CollabSpaces are compatible with ndOffice 2.6, not earlier versions of ndOffice.
+You can also perform all actions with documents in CollabSpaces using NetDocuments for Web.

 To have CollabSpaces enabled in your repository, reach out to your Customer Success Manager (if one has been assigned to you) or to the NetDocuments Support Team.